-I have been an Executive Director of the British Association for Surgical Oncology (BASO) from 2000-2002, and of the Association of Surgeons of Great Britain and Ireland, from 2012 to 2016.
+I was an Executive Director of the British Association for Surgical Oncology (BASO) from 2000-2002, and of the Association of Surgeons of Great Britain and Ireland, from 2012 to 2016.

-I have a busy academic research and development programme in clinical data visualisation systems with which to advance the NHS transition from a paper-based to a digital information economy.
+I have a busy academic research and development programme in clinical data visualisation and advanced audit systems at UHS.

 Areas of interest